Qatar Country Brief

 Time now in Doha:

+British citizens can obtain a free 30-day visa-waiver when they arrive in Qatar.
 Visas can be obtained on arrival for British citizens, as well 34 other countries, however they may need to be requested prior to travel from other countries.
 Please see Qatar's Embassy advice page for further information.

 It is advised that visitors to Qatar are up-to-date with primary boosters such as MMR.
 You should ensure that you have been further vaccinated against diseases such as Tetanus which is usually administered when you are a young baby.
 You may also want to consider a Hepatitis A vaccination.
 Check with your local health professional prior to travel if you are unsure.